Victoria government logo

 The closure of international borders has restricted new arrivals

-Prior to COVID-19, Victoria averaged nearly 88,000 net arrivals from overseas per year.
+Prior to the pandemic, Victoria averaged nearly 88,000 net arrivals from overseas per year.
 During 2021 Victoria experienced net departures of approximately 56,000.4

 Internal migration patterns are similar.
-In 2021, 18,000 more people left Victoria than arrived from other states and territories, compared to net arrivals of approximately 47,000 total across the previous four years.5
+In 2021, 18,000 more people left Victoria than arrived from other states and territories, compared to net arrivals of approximately 47,000 total across the previous 4 years.5

 These factors contributed to Victoria’s population falling for the first time in almost 30 years.
-There were 160,000 fewer working age people in Victoria in 2021 compared to pre-COVID forecasts – equivalent to around two years’ workforce growth under historical trends.6,7
+There were 160,000 fewer working age people in Victoria in 2021 compared to pre-pandemic forecasts – equivalent to around 2 years’ workforce growth under historical trends.6,7

-The impact on industries has varied, with those most reliant on overseas migration such as Accommodation and Food Services and Agriculture (primarily the seasonal workforce) more affected (see Figure 4).
-All industry groups consulted for the Skills Plan identified migration as critical for meeting specialised skill needs.
+The impact on industries has varied, with those most reliant on overseas migration such as accommodation and food services and agriculture (primarily the seasonal workforce) more affected (refer Figure 4).
+All industry groups consulted for the Victorian Skills Plan identified migration as critical for meeting specialised skill needs.

 Figure 4.
 Migration share of workforce by industry, Victoria, 2019